 Hull is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
 With a population of 10,491 people and three constituent neighborhoods, Hull is the 175th largest community in Massachusetts.
-Hull has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Hull was built prior to World War II, making it one of the older and more historic towns in the country.

 Housing costs in Hull are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Hull is a decidedly white-collar town, with fully 85.52% of the workforce employed in white-collar jobs, well above the national average.
+Hull is a decidedly white-collar town, with fully 87.21% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Hull is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Hull who work in office and administrative support (14.68%), management occupations (13.11%), and sales jobs (12.06%).
+There are especially a lot of people living in Hull who work in office and administrative support (14.41%), sales jobs (14.13%), and management occupations (12.63%).

 Also of interest is that Hull has more people living here who work in computers and math than 95% of the places in the US.

 In addition, Hull is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

 One of the nice things about Hull is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.